GetUSB.info Logo

 Transfer Photos from iPhone to PC – Easy and Automated

 iCloud is the default way to store your photos from your Apple device to another location.
-Once the files are in your iCloud, you can log into the iCloud account and save those images to your computer.
+Once the files are in your iCloud account, you can log in and download those images to your computer.

-However, many users don’t use the iCloud service and looking for an alternative.
-Here is an alternative that is easy, automatic and far less expensive than an iCloud account.
+However, many users do not use iCloud and are looking for an alternative.
+Here is an option that is easy, automatic, and far less expensive than maintaining an iCloud subscription.

-The Qubii Pro is a backup device that takes place while you are charging your phone.
-There is nothing to do and there are no settings to set.
-The Qubii Pro is a small device that holds a microSD card for data storage and connects directly to your iPhone cable and of course your charging block.
+The Qubii Pro is a backup device that works while you charge your phone.
+There is nothing to configure and no settings to manage.
+The Qubii Pro holds a microSD card for storage and connects between your iPhone cable and your charging block.

 • Free: 5GB of storage per iCloud account (not per device)